xieyu/vim-assist/readme.md

 Locate file is used for quick file search, just like ctrlp and command-t

 ###L###
-use command L, it will search the all the file under vim current dir.
+use command L, it will search the all the file under vim current dir or the path you set by command Lcd

 	:L part-of-filename